 Why it works: Odd numbers create visual tension and rhythm that guide the observer's gaze more effectively than symmetrical even-numbered groupings.
 Three vases of varying heights on a console table feel more dynamic than two identical pieces.

 Practical application: When styling a bookshelf, group decorative objects in clusters of three or five rather than pairs.
-On your sofa, use three or five throw pillows instead of four or six for a more curated, intentional appearance.
+On your sofa, use three or five throw pillows instead of four or six for a more intentional look.

 Balancing Function and Accent: The 70/30 Ratio